desultory/ugrd/readme.md

   - Device nodes are created within the CPIO only, so true root privileges are not required
   - Hardlinks are automatically created for files with matching SHA256 hashes
   - Automatic xz compression
+* "merged usr" symlinks are creatd by default and can be disabled by setting `merge_usr = false`
 * ZSH and BASH autocompletion for the `ugrd` command
 * Basic hibernation/resume support with `ugrd.fs.resume`
 * Similar usage/arguments as Dracut